| The Bunny Camp Newsletter is brought to you by Leeds & Bradford Hopper Group

 to join is with any of the fund raising events with Stephen throughout the year and there help is

+greatly appreciated.
+You’re dedication is appreciated, THANK YOU.
 Paul and Chris adopted Dandy from the sanctuary and they were so impressed with our work that they

 wanted to help, hence the BUNNY CAMP NEWS.
 This was a great breakthrough for us as the BCN goes to